 The Las Vegas and Orlando Summer League is abolished.

 Teams are allowed to rotate players through the NBA active list with 2 hours prior tip off notice.
-This way teams can carry certain types of players in their D-League affiliate that meet a certain need for opponents.
+This way teams can carry certain types of players in their D-League affiliate that meet a certain tactical need for opponents.

-Exactly 2 weeks following the NBA Draft, their is an NBADL draft where up to 4 players can be added.
+Exactly 2 weeks following the NBA Draft, there is an NBADL draft where up to 4 players can be added.
 An additional 2 players per club can immediately be signed if the player being signed is not an american citizen.
 Moving out the NBADL rosters to 16.
 8 NBA contracted players, 4 NBADL contracted and 2 international imports, and 2 free agent signings

-NBADL season starts exactly 1 month before the NBA season, and play offs to be completed by the beginning of the NBA play offs.
-Teams who qualify for the NBA play offs are allowed to activate all fit rostered players.
+NBADL season starts exactly 1 month before the NBA season, and play-offs to be completed by the beginning of the NBA play-offs.
+Teams who qualify for the NBA play-offs are allowed to activate all fit rostered players.

 NBA teams are able to extend the terms of the minimum rookie contract to greater than 2 seasons.

 NBA teams would end up being able to develop more players over a longer period of time.
 Less players will find them selves sitting deep on the bench, like Johnson, Babbitt, Mills, this year.
 All these players will remain match fit by playing in the NBADL.
 Lower roster spot players would have had the same amount of relevant game time fitness as any player they may be replacing.

 Coaches will still be in control of their players at the lower level, franchises will be able to instruct their d-league coaches to execute certain defensive and offensive strategies that are similar to the NBA teams so players have less knowledge gap when transferring between teams

 Fan interest in the D-League will increase as they will feel more ownership over their D League feeder, and show interest in how all their prospects are travelling during the season.
 Season ticket holders should be afforded free entry to D League games as part of the package.